 If you are too busy to coat these marshmallows in coconut or chocolate just dust in cornflour for a finish similar to store bought marshmallows

-If doing a mix of both coconut only marshmallows and chocolate and coconut coated marshmallows be sure to coat the plain coconut marshmallows first and set aside so you do not not "muddy" the white coconut with chocolate.
+If you choose to do a mix of both plain coconut and the coconut/chocolate coated marshmallows be sure to coat the plain coconut marshmallows first and set aside so you do not not "muddy" the white coconut with the chocolate.

-Grease and fully line a large rectangular pan (23cm x 30cm / 9 inch x 12 inch) and ensure there is an overhang of paper you can easily grip later on to remove the set marshmallow from the pan as it will be very sticky until coated.
+Grease and fully line a large rectangular pan (23cm x 30cm / 9 inch x 12 inch) and ensure there is an overhang of paper you can easily pull it out later to remove the set marshmallow from the pan as it will be very sticky until coated.

-In a medium saucepan combine the castor sugar and 2/3 of a cup hot water and cook over medium heat, stirring gently until the sugar dissolves and the water looks clear.
+In a medium saucepan combine the caster sugar and 2/3 of a cup hot water and cook over medium heat, stirring gently until the sugar dissolves and the water looks clear.

-In a mug mix the gelatine with 2/3 cup of water and whisk it with a fork or mini whisk until the gelatine is fully dissolved with no visible powder remaining.
+In a mug mix the gelatin with 2/3 cup of water and whisk it with a fork or mini whisk until the gelatin is fully dissolved with no visible powder remaining.

-Pour the gelatine mixture into the sugar syrup and stir for 2-3 minutes or until the gelatine is fully dissolved and the mixture once again looks clear.
+Pour the gelatin mixture into the sugar syrup and stir for 2-3 minutes or until the gelatin is fully dissolved and the mixture once again looks clear.

-Pour mixture into an electric cake mixer and allow to cool to room temperature – this will take about 30-40 minutes.
+Pour mixture into your stand mixer and allow to cool to room temperature, this will take about 30-40 minutes.

-Pour into prepared baking pan and smooth the top if necessary with a spatula and allow an hour for it to set at room temperature.
+Pour into prepared baking pan and smooth the top if necessary with a spatula and allow to set for an hour at room temperature.

-Using the baking paper, lift out the entire set marshmallow mixture onto a board and using a wet knife cut according to the size you would like.
-You will need to re-wet it every couple of cuts so keep a tall glass of water beside you so you can keep dipping your knife in.
+Using the baking paper, lift out the entire set marshmallow mixture onto a board and using a wet knife cut the marshmallow to the size you would like.
+You will need to re-wet the knife every couple of cuts to keep stickiness at bay, so keep a tall glass of water beside you so you can keep dipping your knife in.

-Place coconut into a small mixing bowl and the melted chocolate in another small mixing bowl if using.
+Place the desiccated coconut and the melted chocolate into two separate small mixing bowls.